ALTER NATIVE CONTRIBUTORS APPLICATION

 How do I upload an image or video?

-The only way to upload photos and videos is on your personal drive folder.
+The only way to upload photos and videos through your personal section of your profile.

-Successful applicants, after the acceptance of the terms and conditions will get the access to their personal working board (gmail email account preferred).
+Successful applicants, after the acceptance of the terms and conditions will get the access to their contributors dashboard